What insurance do I need?

 Inflatable furniture and bean bags are not allowed.
 Remember that pets, candles, incense, fireworks and weapons (or replicas) are not permitted either.

-You may wish to use a company such as , which will deliver essential items direct to your accommodation.
+You may wish to use a company, which will deliver essential items direct to your accommodation.

 What else do I need to remember when packing?